brookedolny/Encryption/aes/README.md

 The first image is the original plaintext image.
 The second image is the plaintext image encrypted with the AES, but using the ECB mode of encryption.
 The third image is the plaintext image encrypted with the AES, but using another, more secure, mode of operation.
-Note that the CBC image hides data patterns significantly better than teh ECB image, and appears pseudorandom.
+Note that the CBC image hides data patterns significantly better than the ECB image, and appears pseudorandom.

 ### Cipher Block Chaining (CBC)